 Self-consistency samples the same prompt several times and takes the majority answer.
 It trades a few extra calls for a big drop in variance, turning a model that sometimes slips into one that reliably lands on its best answer.

-Read definition →LLM-as-judge
+Read definition →PatternValidatedLLM-as-judge

 An LLM-as-judge uses one model call to score the output of another against a rubric.
 It is how you evaluate fuzzy, open-ended work at scale when there is no single correct answer to match against.

-Read definition →Retrieval-augmented generation (RAG)
+Read definition →PatternProvenRetrieval-augmented generation (RAG)

 RAG is the workhorse pattern of context engineering: retrieve the material relevant to a request, put it in the context, and let the model generate an answer grounded in it rather than guessing from memory.